 ABOUT THE SPEAKER

-Nobel Laureate Paul Romer, an economist and policy entrepreneur, is co-recipient of the 2018 Nobel Prize in Economics Sciences, the Founding Director of the Marron Institute at NYU, the Founding Director of the NYU Stern Urbanization Project, and Professor of Economics at NYU.
+Nobel Laureate Paul Romer, an economist and policy entrepreneur, is co-recipient of the 2018 Nobel Prize in Economic Sciences, the Founding Director of the Marron Institute of Urban Management at NYU, and Professor of Economics at NYU.
 Professor Romer received the Nobel Prize in Economic Sciences for his work in "integrating technological innovations into long-run macroeconomic analysis."

-Prior to Stanford, Professor Romer taught in the economics departments of the University of California, Berkeley, the University of Chicago and the University of Rochester.
-He is currently a Research Associate at the National Bureau of Economic Research and a Fellow of the American Academy of Arts and Sciences.
-He is a non-resident scholar at both the Center for Global Development in Washington, D.C. and the Macdonald-Laurier Institute in Ottawa, Ontario.
+Prior to Stanford, Professor Romer taught in the economics departments of the University of California, Berkeley, the University of Chicago, and the University of Rochester.
+He is currently a Research Associate at the National Bureau of Economic Research, a Fellow of the American Academy of Arts and Sciences, and a non-resident scholar at Macdonald-Laurier Institute in Ottawa, Ontario.
 In 2002, he received the Recktenwald Prize for his work on the role of ideas in sustainable economic growth.

 Professor Romer earned a B.S. in mathematics from the University of Chicago.
 He earned a Ph.D. in economics from the University of Chicago after completing graduate work at the Massachusetts Institute of Technology and Queens University.